 Winter in Lithuania brings about an early sunset.
 So it starts getting dark before 5pm.
 The cold seems to really kick in after the sunset too.
 But that didn’t stop me from checking out the city after dark.
 Well, that and the fact that I was on the other side of the city from my accommodation and had to walk back.

 The river looked so pretty and peaceful after sunset, even though there was a main road running either side of it.
 It actually looked quite amazing at dusk.

 I walked alongside the river for as long as I could, before heading back into the city via an intersecting road.
-It wasn’t long before I came upon another park, so it seems like there’s a fair amount of green spots in the city.
+It wasn’t long before I came upon another park, so it seems like there are a fair amount of green spots in the city.

 This park was lit up with lights that changed colours at intervals.
 You don’t want to know how much time I spent staring at them!
 Let’s just say that I was so distracted by the lights that it took me a while to realise that there was an ice rink right behind me.
 Complete with a disco ball!

 Not So Old World Charm of Vilnius – Luxury Bus

 Once it was time to leave Vilnius, I got myself a €16 bus ticket to Riga.
 I was not at all happy about paying that much for a 5 hour trip.
 But I guess that’s just par for the course in Europe.
 I remember wondering, when I purchased the ticket, what was so special about this bus?
 Was there a reason it cost so much?

 Well, it was the most luxurious bus that I took in all of the Baltics.
 Or anywhere for that matter!
 The seats were roomy and comfortable.
 The heating was set at just the right temperature.
 And there was a hot drinks machine that dispensed coffee, hot chocolate and tea!
 I tried to drink €16 worth of tea, so I think I got my money’s worth!